aws-samples/private-eks-for-windows-workloads-with-terraform/README.md

 ### EKS Cluster

-Execute the following inside of the root path of the repository inside the Bastion Host to clean-up the EKS cluster as well as the worker nodes:
+Execute the following inside of the root path of the repository inside the bastion host to clean-up the EKS cluster as well as the worker nodes:

 ````bash
 |-- private-eks-for-windows-workloads-with-terraform